About Us

 The credit union becomes Frontier Alaska State Credit Union with a new expanded field of membership.
 Anyone living or working in Alaska can join.

-Leslie Ellis is named Frontier’s general manager.
+Leslie Ellis is named general manager of Frontier Alaska State Credit Union.

 Frontier is the first credit union in Alaska to offer credit cards.